paperless-ngx/paperless-ngx/docs/setup.rst

 *   If using docker, consider setting ``PAPERLESS_WEBSERVER_WORKERS`` to
     1. This will save some memory.
 *   Use the arm compatible docker-compose if you're wanting to use Tika on something like a raspberry pi.
-The official apache/tika image doesn not support the arm architecture.
+The official apache/tika image does not support the arm architecture.

 For details, refer to :ref:`configuration`.